 Why choose Centre for Surgery for your rhinoplasty procedure?

-Centre for Surgery is one of the U.K.’s top cosmetic surgery clinics and our surgeons have many years of experience in carrying out all types of rhinoplasty procedures at our state of the art Baker Street clinic in central London.
-We carry out hundreds of rhinoplasty procedures each year and our patient satisfaction rate exceeds 95%.
+Centre for Surgery is one of the top cosmetic surgery clinics in the UK.
+Our surgeons have many years of experience in carrying out all types of rhinoplasty procedures at our state-of-the-art Baker Street clinic in central London.
+We carry out hundreds of rhinoplasty procedures each year, and our patient satisfaction rate exceeds 95%.

 - Your very own patient coordinator to guide you through all stages of your patient journey with us from start to finish